Fair Play for Cuba Committee: Surveillance and infiltration

-In 1961 the committee was the target of the FBI's COINTELPRO program, with FBI director J. Edgar Hoover describing the group as "one of the main outlets in this country for pro-Castro propaganda".
+In 1961 the committee was the target of the FBI's COINTELPRO, with FBI director J. Edgar Hoover describing the group as "one of the main outlets in this country for pro-Castro propaganda".
 In June 1961 Hoover approved "establishing counterintelligence programs in Cuban field in an attempt to disillusion current members of such pro-Castro groups as July 26 Movement and Fair Play for Cuba Committee".
 Among these suggestions was a plot to get leaders arrested by luring them with prostitutes.
 In December 1961 the FBI mailed anonymous leaflets to select members of the organisation "for [the] purpose of disrupting FPCC and causing split between FPCC and its Socialist Workers Party (SWP) supporters", a tactic they noted was "very effective".
 Due to the help of an informant the FBI also possessed photographs of the FPCC financial records and the mailing list of the organisation.

 The FBI had informers in the FPCC, such as Victor Thomas Vicente in the New York chapter, and its members and activities underwent surveillance by the Detroit Police Department.
 The committee was the subject of investigation from both the Senate Subcommittee on Internal Security and the House Un-American Activities Committee.
 CIA interest in the FPCC was also documented by the Church Committee in 1975.
 It uncovered a memo dated to 16 September 1963 which stated that the CIA is "giving some thought to planting deceptive information which might embarrass the Committee in areas where it does have some support".

 By December 1963, the Fair Play for Cuba Committee was defunct, largely in part to the fallout from the assassination of John F. Kennedy by FPCC member, Lee Harvey Oswald.
 FBI investigations concluded in 1964.
+The Committee was subsequently forgotten and on the rare occasions it was mentioned by historians, it was in reference to Oswald's membership.